 Another requirement has to do with your age and citizenship status.
 All bad credit car loan applicants must be at least 18 years of age and U.S. citizens.
 There are no exceptions to these two rules.

 Bad Credit Car Loans and Bankruptcy

 The next issue has to do with the status of any bankruptcy filings.
 As a general rule, most bad credit lenders will require that all Chapter 7 bankruptcies be discharged, although some will consider you if your 341 meeting has been completed.
-If you are currently in a Chapter 13, you must first obtain an order to incur additional debt through the court through the trustee.
-But you should also be aware of the fact that in the current economy, most lenders are avoiding applicants that are in an open Chapter 13 and are looking for bad credit car loans in bankruptcy
+If you are currently in a Chapter 13 bankruptcy, you must first obtain an order to incur additional debt through the court appointed trustee.
+But you should also be aware of the fact that in the current economy, most lenders are avoiding applicants that are involved in an open Chapter 13 and are looking for bad credit car loans in bankruptcy

 Bad Credit Car Loans and Repossessions